12 Tips To Start Your Day With A Positive Attitude

 1. Start The Night Before

-Do you wake up feeling more exhausted than when you got into bed?
-That’s probably because you’re not getting enough sleep.
-Instead of spending your time uselessly flicking through TV channels, try to get into bed by 10 O’clock.
-If you can’t fall asleep immediately, try reading a book instead.
-You are bound to drift off soon enough, and this way, your body can get the 8 hours of rest that it so desperately needs.
+Do you often wake up feeling more exhausted than you did when you got into bed?
+Lack of sleep could be the culprit.
+Instead of watching “just one more episode,” turn off your TV and try to get into bed by 10 o’clock.
+If you can’t fall asleep immediately, try reading a book.
+You are bound to drift off soon enough, and this way, your body can get its 8 hours of rest.

 2. Stretch Yourself Out

 This is something you can do while you’re still in bed!
 Stretch your limbs out as much as you can.
 This triggers the release of dopamine, a hormone that boosts your mood, energy, and self-esteem.
-Pair this along with a few breathing exercises and you’ll find yourself beating the urge to close your eyes and go back to sleep.
+Pair this with a few breathing exercises and you’ll find yourself beating the urge to hit the snooze button.

 3. Take A Moment Of Personal Praise

-Jostling with multiple chores and tasks during the day will make you feel irritated with yourself, for not being competent enough.
+If you constantly juggle between multiple tasks throughout the day, you might feel anxious and incompetent.
 Finding faults with yourself, especially over situations that you have no control over, will only make your day worse.

 To avoid self-sabotaging thoughts from attacking your mood, try this simple exercise.
-Take a few minutes and think of five qualities about yourself that make you happy to be the person that you are.
-You could be a kindhearted person, or maybe you can cook really well.
+Take a few minutes and think of five qualities in you that are you are proud of.
+You could be a kind person, or maybe you can cook really well.
 Maybe you’re extremely responsible about your work, or you’re the kind who takes great care of the people you love.
+This is will make you feel more positive about yourself and will help you start the day on a high note!

 4. Stay Connected And Express Gratitude

 Just as it’s important to praise yourself, it’s equally important to give thanks to the people who love you for who you are.
-Studies claim that people who express gratitude about their lives and the people around them are happier and more optimistic about their lives in general.
+Studies claim that people who express gratitude about their lives are more optimistic about their lives in general.
 Another fun fact?
 They also tend to pay fewer visits to their doctor, which further proves that there may indeed be a strong connection between positive attitude and good physical health.2

 After all those long hours of rest, your body wakes up feeling dehydrated and needs a wake-up drink.
 If you’re already reaching out for the coffee, stop.
 It is true that coffee can make you more alert, but not when you drink it first thing in the morning.
-Drinking coffee, especially on an empty stomach is just asking for more stress – because caffeine is notorious for releasing cortisol, that infamous hormone that is responsible for making you feel anxious.
-In addition to this, it triggers acidity and hormonal imbalances.
+Drinking coffee, especially on an empty stomach is just asking for more stress – because caffeine is notorious for releasing cortisol, your body’s stress hormone.

 6. Go For A Walk